KS In The Press

 - Caves expansion worth the wait

 - The Oregon Caves National Monument receives green light from Congress for a ten-fold expansion.
-The long-overdue change will fully protect the entire Caves Creek watershed and designate the River Styx, which flows underground through the caves, the nation's first Wild and Scenic river.
+The long-overdue change will fully protect the entire Caves Creek watershed and designate the River Styx, which flows underground through the caves, the nation's first underground Wild and Scenic river.

 - Most residents speak against gas pipeline